u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 She found a paper reporting a negative result in a different disease, spotted a figure directly relevant to PAH, connected the dots, and quickly moved to form a company - United Therapeutics - and brought this new drug into the market.

 What if that figure had never been published?
-How many other figures and insights are tucked away in slides, notebooks, or the minds of individual scientists, but never made the cut in that chaotic process leading up to a polished paper?
+How many other figures and insights are tucked away in slides, notebooks, or the minds of individual scientists, but never made the cut in that chaotic process leading up to a polished paper, or preprint?

 People have increasingly been saying “do the f@$%ing experiment”.
 I think it’s high time to publish the questions, experiments, claims, and findings as they come about.